vekatze/neut/book/src/statements.md

 }
 ```

-... and the specify the types of variadic arguments from the caller:
+... and then specify the types of variadic arguments when using `magic external`:

 ```neut
 define print(t: &text): unit {